Skip to main content

 "Aren't there 50 of these already?"

-Yes.
-And the social media management market is worth $32 billion, growing at 24% per year.
-A crowded market doesn't mean "go away."
-It means people are paying and the existing tools got comfortable.
+The social media management market is worth $32 billion and growing at 24% a year.
+Fifty competitors in a market that size doesn't mean "stay out."
+It means people are paying real money, and the tools taking that money stopped being hungry years ago.

-I researched all of them.
+I researched all of them before I wrote a line.
 Buffer, Hootsuite, Later, Metricool, Sprout Social, Publer.
-Every time the same pattern: the tool does 70% of what creators need and makes the other 30% painful.
-Or it does everything but costs $249/month, which is more than my rent in Romania.
+The pattern was the same every time: the tool does about 70% of what a creator needs, then makes the last 30% painful, or it does everything and costs more than my rent.

-Here's the specific gap I saw.
+Here is the specific thing I kept noticing.
 Buffer was revolutionary in 2013.
-Hootsuite was the answer when "social media manager" became a real job.
-But both were built before AI could write a decent paragraph.
-Before one person could realistically manage six platforms with the right software.
-When AI showed up, most of them just bolted a "generate caption" button onto the same scheduling interface from 2015 and called it innovation.
+Hootsuite was the answer when "social media manager" first became a real job.
+Both were architected before AI could write a usable sentence, before one person could realistically run six platforms alone.
+When AI finally arrived, most of them bolted a "generate caption" button onto a 2015 scheduling screen and called it innovation.

-I wanted AI to be the foundation, not a feature.
-Sydium learns how you write - your vocabulary, your tone, your weird emoji habits.
-Then it creates content that sounds like you, schedules it, and publishes.
-You review once a week or let it run on autopilot.
-If you want to see how that compares to Buffer and Hootsuite specifically, I wrote a separate breakdown where I tried to be honest about where Sydium is worse too.
+I wanted AI to be the foundation, not a button.
+Sydium learns how you actually write - your vocabulary, your rhythm, your odd emoji habits - then writes in that voice, schedules it, and publishes.
+You review once a week, or you let it run on autopilot.
+I wrote an honest breakdown of how that compares to Buffer and Hootsuite, including the places where Sydium is still worse.

 Everything I got wrong (so far)

-Mistake 2: Two months on analytics nobody wanted.
-I built a dashboard with engagement rates broken down by day of week, 30-day rolling averages, beautiful charts.
-Nobody asked for it.
-Creators want to know "is this working" - not stare at a spreadsheet.
-The analytics are simpler now, more actually useful.
+I built two months of analytics nobody wanted.
+Engagement broken out by day of week, 30-day rolling averages, beautiful charts.
+No one asked for it.
+Creators want to know "is this working," not read a spreadsheet.
+The analytics are simpler and more useful now.

 Building from Romania